Category: Story

 Conclusion

-Optimizing images is a two-part job: resizing the dimensions and compressing the data.
-In 2026, using next-gen formats like AVIF and local-processing tools is the best way to protect user privacy and boost SEO.
-To stay ahead, check your site’s LCP on PageSpeed Insights, then use a bulk tool like Microsoft PowerToys or an AI-driven MCP workflow to swap out heavy JPEGs for lean, fast AVIF files.
+Image optimization is a two-part job: resizing dimensions and compressing data.
+In 2026, using next-gen formats like AVIF and local-processing tools is the best approach for both privacy and SEO.
+Check your site’s LCP on PageSpeed Insights, then use a bulk tool like Microsoft PowerToys or an AI-driven MCP workflow to replace heavy JPEGs with lean, fast AVIF files.

 FAQ